 If yours is a WordPress site you can learn about the migration process here at ShoutMeLoud earlier guide: Move WordPress hosting with 0 downtimes.

 This may sound silly.
 But believe me, in my experience I can say that sometimes the buyer might forget to ask for transferring the ownership of social media accounts of the website they are about to buy.
 This step is crucial especially if the site has numerous loyal followers on social media or if the social media profile has an exact custom URL similar to that of the website domain.

 Before you transfer your Website to new owner, make a list of all Social networking account of your website.
 Here are some of the common and popular accounts, which you should be transferring:

 - Facebook Page

 Transferring of feed to the buyer’s account is another important thing to consider.
 Here is how to transfer the feeds between accounts on FeedBurner.

 5. Sharing Google Analytics and Webmaster Tools Data

-This is not compulsory but having previous data of Google Analytics and Google Webmaster Tools will let the buyer to learn more about the website performance so far.
-This will also help if the buyer wants to show the previous stats to potential advertisers to encourage purchasing an advert like banner ad on the site.
-So for sharing the data, seller has to make buyer as an admin on these accounts.
-In fact, once became admin, the buyer can stop sharing the data with the seller.
+This is not compulsory but having previous data of Google Analytics and Google Webmaster Tools will let the buyer learn more about the website performance so far.
+This will also help if the buyer wants to show the previous stats to potential advertisers to encourage purchasing an advert like a banner ad on the site.
+So for sharing the data, the seller has to make buyer as an admin on these accounts.
+In fact, once became an admin, the buyer can stop sharing the data with the seller.

-If you are planning to be a website flipper for a long time, my recommendation would be: Keep your communication instant with buyer.
-This will ensure not only a great service, but will ensure your buyer will come back, when you are selling a new website again.
+If you are planning to be a website flipper for a long time, my recommendation would be: Keep your communication instant with the buyer.
+This will ensure not only a great service but will ensure your buyer will come back, when you are selling a new website again.
 I tried to add as many resources I could, and if you feel I missed something, let me know via comments.